SixArm/unix-shell-script-kit/README.md

 ### Busy

-Busy: a process is too busy, or overloaded, or throttled, or breakered, etc.
+A process is too busy, or overloaded, or throttled, or breakered, etc.

 Akin to HTTP status code 503 Service Unavailable; always means overloaded.